Class ProcessSystem

 Gets equipment that is near its capacity limit (above warning threshold).

 Returns equipment where at least one constraint is above its warning threshold (typically 90% of design).
-Only equipment with capacity analysis enabled is included.
-Useful for identifying potential future bottlenecks.
+All equipment is checked.

 Returns: